TABLE OF CONTENT

 Handlebar / Information Center / Tech Stack

-The handlebar offer excellent grip and feel good in the hand.
+The handlebar offers excellent grip and feels good in the hand.
 Turning is responsive and predictable as well.
 As far as affordable scooters go, the M2 Pro’s LCD screen dashboard offers excellent quality and is easy to read.
-Plus, from within the Kugoo app you can control the brighness of the LCD screen plus other items like toggling the headlight on and off, turning the scooter power on and off, etc. (more on the Kugoo app below).
+Plus, from within the Kugoo app, you can control the brightness of the LCD screen plus other items like toggling the headlight on and off, turning the scooter power on and off, etc. (more on the Kugoo app below).

-The information center features a large LCD screen hat allows you to monitor your speed, select one of three speed modes, and see how much charge is left on the battery.
-If you’re connected to the app via bluetooth you’ll also see the bluetooth logo on screen.
+The information center features a large LCD screen that allows you to monitor your speed, select one of the three-speed modes, and see how much charge is left on the battery.
+If you’re connected to the app via bluetooth you’ll also see the Bluetooth logo on the screen.
 The LCD screen is easy to see, including on bright days.

-This is a stand out feature on the M2 Pro.
-First of all, in this price range you aren’t going to find a scooter that’s got shock absorbers.
-Second, if you do find a model in this price range that’s got them, I am confident you won’t have nearly as comfortable ride as what you’ll have with the M2 Pro.
-Between the deck, tires and suspension system, this scooter not only provides ultimate versatility but supreme riding comfort.back to menu ↑
+This is a stand-out feature on the M2 Pro.
+First of all, in this price range, you aren’t going to find a scooter that’s got shock absorbers.
+Second, if you do find a model in this price range that’s got them, I am confident you won’t have a nearly as comfortable a ride as what you’ll have with the M2 Pro.
+Between the deck, tires, and suspension system, this scooter not only provides ultimate versatility but supreme riding comfort.

 The M2 Pro’s 8.5 Inch Tires